elasticio/elasticio.github.io/content/_guides/managing-user-roles-in-a-tenant.md

 ## Roles and permissions

-A tenant admin can
-control user rights in his tenant by configuring user roles.
+A tenant admin can control user rights in a tenant by configuring user roles.
 A role is a user attribute that defines a set of permissions for the user.
-Contract roles define permissions for contract management, and workspace roles define permissions for workspace management.
+Tenant roles define permissions for tenant management, contract roles define permissions for contract management, and workspace roles define permissions for workspace management.

+The default **tenant role** is:

+*   **Tenant-Admin** - Users with this role can manage tenants, contracts and users.

+> Please note that with `global.tenant.edit_roles` permission you can use `PATCH /v2/tenants/:tenantId/roles` API call which allows to create a new role with permissions in a tenant scope.
+Please use `PATCH /v2/tenants/{tenant_id}/members/{user_id}` [API endpoint]({{site.data.tenant.apiDocsUri}}/v2#/tenants/patch_tenants__tenant_id__members__user_id_) to grante any role from the tenant’s scope to any user.

 The default **contract roles** are: